-Wall Street dips as investors stay off big bets, eye trade talks
+Wall Street dips as investors stay off big bets, eye developments on trade

-(Reuters) - U.S. stocks dipped on Thursday as declines in defensive sectors such as consumer staples overshadowed gains in technology stocks, while the absence of new updates in U.S.-China trade talks kept investors on the sidelines.
+(Reuters) - U.S. stocks dipped on Thursday as declines in defensive sectors such as consumer staples overshadowed gains in technology stocks, while a lack of new developments in trade talks between Washington and Beijing kept investors on the sidelines.

 Wall Street’s main indexes opened higher, extending gains from the previous session, but quickly lost steam in the first hour of trading.